-Our IA, UHY-LSC is a corporate member of the Institute of Internal Auditors Singapore.
+UHY-LSC is a corporate member of the Institute of Internal Auditors Singapore.
 The engagement with the IA stipulates that its work shall comply with Business Process Auditing Methodology which is guided by the International Standards for the Professional Practice of Internal Auditing (IIA Standards) issued by the Institute of Internal Auditors.

 UHY-LSC is a CPA firm established in 1967 and offering diversified business advisory services in Singapore and Malaysia (Johor Bahru and Kuala Lumpur).
 It is a member of UHY International, a leading network of independent accounting and consulting firms established in 1986, with offices in 330 major business centres across 100 countries.
-The firm has more than 15 years of experience in providing IA outsourcing services to listed companies and non-profit organizations.
+The firm has rich experience in providing IA outsourcing services to listed companies and non-profit organizations.